FUNDING & GRANTS

 Award Amount: Varies

-Eligibility: Nonprofit organizations in the communities where Exelon employees and customers live and work.
-Idaho's Exelon locations
+Description: Exelon is proud to support nonprofit organizations and students in our local communities.
+Nonprofit organizations in the communities where Exelon employees and customers live and work can be found here: Idaho's Exelon locations

 SOCIAL/EMOTIONAL